Skip to content

 • “300% traffic increase guaranteed” (Results vary wildly by industry and competition)

-Look for agencies that have weathered major Google algorithm updates like Panda, Penguin, and the recent helpful content updates.
-Their experience navigating these changes means they understand what tactics work long-term versus short-term tricks that get penalized.
+Look for agencies that have survived major Google algorithm updates: Panda, Penguin, the Helpful Content Update, the 2024 core updates.
+Their ability to navigate those changes is evidence they understand what tactics hold up long-term vs. what gets penalized.

-Here at Boomcycle, we specialize in helping small to medium-sized businesses reach their full potential.
+Here at Boomcycle Digital Marketing, we specialize in helping small to medium-sized businesses reach their full potential.
 Since 2003, we’ve helped businesses ranging from day spas to SaaS companies, medical practices to fintech startups build sustainable organic growth.

 About the Author: David Victor founded Boomcycle Digital Marketing in 2003 after helping his first client, Preston Wynne Day Spa in Saratoga, CA, achieve and maintain the #1 ranking position through 2020.
 Since then, he’s worked with diverse businesses, including medical practices, real estate agencies, custom software developers, big data analytics companies, nonprofits, and even a famous haunted house.
 David is also a musician who performed with the multi-platinum band BOSTON and founded Harmony & Healing, a 501(c)(3) charity bringing live music to hospitals and healthcare facilities.
 Based in the San Francisco Bay Area, he continues to help businesses navigate the ridiculously fast-moving discipline of digital marketing.